MayCXC/maycxc.github.io/_posts/2019-2-24-race-to-the-bottom.md

 ```
 Enter the parallel DFS.
 Instead of finding paths in the arbitrary encounter
 order of the compass, we start a recursive race to the exit, and find paths in
-the encounter order of the time they take to discover.
+the encounter order of the time they take return.
 In general, longer paths
 take longer to find.
 As it turns out, the parallel DFS finds the shortest
 traversal of `map` in all of my tests.